Warning, these Poppy Chestnuts are addictive!

 1. Cover a baking tray with a baking paper, spray with oil if needed.

-2. Drip some of vinegar or lemon juice over the spoon with soda, then mix all the ingredients to make a thick dough.
+2. Mix the soda with lemon juice, then mix all the ingredients to make a thick dough.

 3. Use two teaspoons to make balls in the form of chestnuts (or quenelle), touch one side of the ‘chestnut’ into the poppy seeds and lay out onto the baking tray poppy seed side up.